Sign in →

 Patient Preparation:

-2. Patient should discontinue medications that may elevate urine serotonin concentration including lithium, monoamine oxidase-inhibitors, methyldopa, morphine, and reserpine.
-Patient should also discontinue use of selective serotonin reuptake inhibitors (SSRI; eg, PROZAC) that can lead to depletion of platelet serotonin levels and result in false-negative urine serotonin tests.
+2. Patient should not take medications that may elevate serotonin levels, including lithium, monoamine oxidase inhibitors, methyldopa, morphine, and reserpine, or selective serotonin reuptake inhibitors (SSRI, eg, PROZAC) which can lead to depletion of platelet serotonin levels and result in false-negative serotonin results for a minimum of 72 hours before specimen collection.
+Some drugs with longer half-lives (i.e. fluoxetine) can require months after discontinuation for serotonin levels to return to baseline.

 3. Patient should avoid heavy nicotine consumption during the 24-hour collection period.